How to Bypass Spectrum WiFi Pause: Exploring Potential Methods and Ethical Considerations

 3. Connecting via Ethernet

-If your device has an Ethernet port, you might be able to bypass WiFi-specific restrictions by connecting directly to the router using an Ethernet cable.
+If your device has an Ethernet port, you might consider connecting directly to the router using an Ethernet cable.
+Whether this bypasses a pause depends on how your router enforces the control and how the device is identified.

 How it works: